Tim Dargaville : Represented Artist

 In Australia, music has been broadcast on ABC national television, featured in the Melbourne and Sydney International Festivals, awarded the prestigious Albert Maggs award, the Jean Bogan prize and an Ian Potter Music Commission.
 Compositions have also been nominated for both Sounds Australian and Green Room Awards for best new work.
 In 2017 a composer portrait concert titled "Speaking in Tongues" was held at the Salon at the Melbourne Recital Centre, and broadcast nationally on ABC FM.
 In 2019 a Bundanon Trust/APRA AMCOS Prelude Composer Residency provided time and space to further research and create The Book of Memory and Forgetting for period chamber ensemble Ironwood.

 Also a highly regarded music educator with a longstanding career in tertiary and secondary education, Tim Dargaville currently teaches at the Melbourne Conservatorium of Music, University of Melbourne, having also completed a PhD in music composition there.
-He also works with young composers through the Education Department, and has previously taught in the faculties of the Sir Zelman Cowen School of Music, Monash University, the Victorian College of the Arts, the Music Department of La Trobe University, the Australian Institute of Music, amongst other educational environments.
+He also works with young composers through the Education Department, and has previously taught in the faculties of the Sir Zelman Cowen School of Music, Monash University, the Victorian College of the Arts, and the Music Department of La Trobe University, amongst other educational environments.

 Awards & Prizes

 |Between Breath and Word

 |Jean Bogan Prize for Piano Composition

 |Unfolding to an infinite number : for piano solo (2021)